tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 spark.stop()
 ```

-This job is intentionally simple.
+This job is intentionally small.

-First prove Spark runs across nodes.
+First prove Spark can run across nodes.

-Then run real workloads.
+Then run the real workload.

 ---